Table of Contents

 I am involved in research activities meant to enable the integration of heterogeneous data based on a knowledge engineering approach, as well as the sharing and reuse of these data.
 My work addresses several research questions:

-1. How to build FAIR Knowledge Graphs complying with the Linked Data 4-star principles?
+• How to build Knowledge Graphs and foster data reuse by complying with the FAIR principles?

 Research projects and communities